jameskellynet/resume/README.md

 ---------

 ##### THINGS I :heart:
+* Family... married with children
 * Technology tinkering and inventing
 * Gastronomy and oenology
 * Meditation and yoga
 * Hiking, running, skiing, snowboarding, soccer, hockey
+* Kayaking and SUP
 * Acoustic finger-style guitar
-* Business and personal development audiobooks
+* Investing and cultural audiobooks and podcasts
-* Photography: taking and editing
+* Photography: shooting and editing
-* Challenge and adventure!
+* Challenge and adventure at work

 story
 -----

-* Vancouver grown with a love for the wild outdoors :evergreen_tree:
+* Vancouver grown with a love for family, the wild outdoors, many sports, and academic excellence
-* Fluent in French since living in Belgium in ’99 :earth_africa:
+* Fluent in French since living in Belgium in ’99
-* Wellness entrepreneur and vegan-flexitarian since ’00 :herb:
-* Master Comp Sci and Business degrees at the top of the class :trophy:
+* Master Comp Sci and Business degrees at the top of the class
-* Founder of private hedge/mutual funds and finance company :chart_with_upwards_trend:
+* Founder of private hedge funds and finance company with family/friends
-* Deepening in tech as a developer evangelist & trainer :computer:
+* Deepening in tech as a developer evangelist, and eventual marketer, product, and team leader
-* Pursued a sommelier certification for the love of it :wine_glass:
+* Pursued a sommelier certification for the love of it
-* Move to silicon valley in ‘10 :us:
+* Move to silicon valley in 2010
-* Advisory CIO for friend’s finance conglomerate of ~1000 employees :office:
-* Finished yoga teacher certification ‘14 :feet:
+* Pursued a yoga teacher certification 2014
-* Returned to San Jose 11/14/16 after a 2-month stint working remotely from Paris :fr:
+* Returned to San Jose, CA after a 2-month stint working remotely from Paris
+* Married the love of my life in Hanoi, Vietnam, acquiring a daughter in the process
+* Relocated to Tampa, FL to enjoy a lifestyle on the water and build a custom family home

 imagine
 -------
->Imagine a force, not for the good, but for the remarkable.<br/>
+>Imagine a force, more than for the good, for the remarkable.<br/>
+>Imagine bias for action while bringing others along.<br/>
->Imagine smiling at each failure as a step to future success.<br/>
+>Imagine optimistically smiling at each difficulty as a step to future success.<br/>
->Imagine us together, working with passion and having fun doing it.<br/>
+>Imagine a team leader and player, working with passion and fostering fun doing it.<br/>
 >Imagine meaningful, inspirational and challenging missions, drawing out our greatness.<br/>
 ><br/>
->I want to start.<br/>
->I want to share.<br/>
->I want to change the world, and…<br/>
->I want to do it with you too.<br/>
+>Imagine that my resume is just a taste.
+For more detail, please see the links below...><br/>

 <br/><br/>
 *the whole nine yards at:  http://linkedin.com/in/jamesakelly*